michael-watts99/Word-Learning-Game/README.md

 Extending this game:
 This game can be extended by changing the words used and the audio files.
 These can be found in data/dictionary.js.
 The audio can be found in the sounds folder.

+All files contained within this repository are protected under copyright.
+They are not intended to be copied for commercial or non-commercial purposes